Privacy Policy

 Under GDPR Article 6, we process personal data on the following legal bases:

-- Contract performance (Article 6(1)(b)): Processing necessary to provide the services you requested — account management, file sharing, session management, and transactional emails.
+- Contract performance (Article 6(1)(b)): Processing necessary to provide the services you requested — account management, session management, and transactional emails.

 - Legitimate interest (Article 6(1)(f)): Processing necessary for our legitimate interests, where those interests are not overridden by your rights — anonymous website analytics, abuse prevention, rate limiting, and service security.
 We conduct balancing tests for each legitimate interest processing activity.